 Here are a few things you need to realize about ageing mattresses that have probably seen their last good days:

 They are store houses and breeding grounds for allergens

-Older mattresses tend to be discoloured, dusting and often a bit smelly (often we've just gotten use to the particular scent).
+Older mattresses tend to be discolored, dusting and often a bit smelly (often we've just gotten use to the particular scent).
 These changes are caused by some slightly disturbing things.
-The discolouration and dustiness is typically due to flakes of dead skin, microscopic dirt from our bodies, sweat, as well as mites.
-Mites lay millions of eggs, live and excrete between the fibres of our beds, throughout the time we own them.
+The discoloration and dustiness is typically due to flakes of dead skin, microscopic dirt from our bodies, sweat, as well as mites.
+Mites lay millions of eggs, live and excrete between the fibers of our beds, throughout the time we own them.
 These and other compounds are broken down, which releases foul fumes from inside our mattresses.

 These factors all contribute to poor sleep quality due to inhalation of these microscopic allergens which set off allergic reactions - including coughing or wheezing; sneezing or stuffy sinuses etc.

 Your body's mattress requirements change, but mattresses don't